emmartins/quickstart/helloworld-singleton/README.md

 What is it?
 -----------

-This quickstart demonstrates the use of an *EJB 3.1 Singleton Bean* in JBoss WildFly or JBoss Enterprise Application Platform 6.
+This quickstart demonstrates the use of an *EJB 3.1 Singleton Bean* in JBoss WildFly.

 System requirements
 -------------------